macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 ### Authoring with Custom Elements

-Now that we have a `<nav-bar>` defined in /app/elements lets simplify our resume page.
-We will use that nice `site-container` again to wrap our resume.
+Now that we have a `<nav-bar>` defined in /app/elements lets simplify our résumé page.
+We will use that nice `site-container` again to wrap our résumé.

 ```html
 <!-- /app/pages/resume.html--->